lewismj/eta/README.md

 3. Arguments are evaluated sequentially in the ‘eval’ function.
 This could be parallelised.

 #### REPL

 - Control-D, to exit the REPL.
+- Control-C, abort current line in editor.
 - Esc-Enter, to run command(s).
 - F-1 to toggle edit mode (vi/emacs)
 - F-2 to toggle trace mode.
 - Up/Down arrow keys to search through history.
 - Tab for builtin function name completion.
-- 'show' to disable the content of the environment.
+- 'show' to display the content of the environment.

 ![](https://github.com/lewismj/eta/blob/main/docs/resources/repl.3.png)

-To start the REPL and load the prelude:
+To start the REPL and load a file:
 ```lisp
 (eta) lewismj@waiheke eta % python -m eta.repl
 eta> load "./eta/prelude/prelude.lsp"